A Nonparametric Framework for Online Stochastic Matching with Correlated Arrivals: Competitive Algorithm for the Indep Model

-In this \namecref{subsec:indep}, we state our results for the \Indep model.
 We first show that a standard approach for establishing competitive ratios, based on a fluid LP, fails.
 For any instance $\cI$, let $\LP(\cI)$ denote the optimal objective value of the following LP:

 The LP defined in~\eqref{lp:start}--\eqref{lp:end} amounts to a simplified problem formulation where the stochastic demands of query types are replaced by deterministic quantities---their expectations.
 This relaxation has been the starting point for the design of constant-factor competitive algorithms in a rich literature on online stochastic matching problems.
-Similarly, this LP has served as a gold-standard upper bound for asymptotic performance analysis in the literature on revenue management.
+Similarly, this LP serves as a standard upper bound for asymptotic performance analysis in the literature on revenue management.
 Indeed, it is well-known that $\OPT(\cI)\leq\OFF(\cI)\leq\LP(\cI)$ for all instances $\cI$, and hence establishing that $\ALG(\cI)/\LP(\cI)\geq c$ for some constant $c>0$ over a class of instances $\cI$ implies that $\ALG(\cI)/\OFF(\cI)\geq c$ and $\ALG(\cI)/\OPT(\cI)\ge c$ as well for all such $\cI$.

 We show that for instances $\cI\in\Indep$, the optimal objective of the fluid relaxation $\LP(\cI)$ can be arbitrarily larger than the offline performance $\OFF(\cI)$.
 Thus, in sharp contrast with existing models, this LP does not provide an appropriate yardstick for algorithm design. \begin{proposition} Under \Indep, the fluid relaxation LP can be arbitrarily larger than the offline optimum, i.e., $\displaystyle\inf_{\cI \in \Indep}\frac{\OFF(\cI)}{\LP(\cI)}=0$.
 This holds even for the following restrictions of \Indep: (i) $n=m=1$, or (ii) $n>1$, $m=1$, and $\prpar{D_1\le\sum_{i=1}^n k_i} =1$. \end{proposition}